-People often ask for a cure when they find out that they are infected with infected with hepatitis B. Fortunately, most adults whom are infected with this disease rarely even use medicine to treat the condition.
-Unfortunately though, young children whom get infected will likely carry the disease into adulthood.
+People often ask for a cure when they find out that they are infected with infected with hepatitis B. Fortunately, most adults who are infected with this disease rarely even use medicine to treat the condition.
+Unfortunately, though, young children who get infected will likely carry the disease into adulthood.
 They also have a high chance of developing the chronic version of hepatitis B.

 The Difference Between Acute Hepatitis B And Chronic Hepatitis B